Questions to Ask Your Doctor Before Surgery

 There are a number of questions that you should ask your doctor and/or orthopedic surgeon to make sure that you are fully educated about the risks and benefits of surgery, as well as how best to prepare for surgery and what to expect afterwards.

-Questions to ask your doctor if you are considering surgery
+Questions to ask your doctor when considering surgery

 - How can I decide whether surgery is the right option for me?